-About a year later I was no longer working at the Cleveland Clinic.
-In the news came a shocking headline about a lawsuit for some medical facility stopping the life-sustaining procedures.
+About a year later, I was no longer working at the Cleveland Clinic.
+In the news came a shocking headline about a lawsuit against some medical facility for stopping the life-sustaining procedures.
 I identified totally with the situation, as I had been there several times.
 I have total confidence that the medical team was operating in the best interests of the patient and family.

 One family member just wasn’t able to accept the decision and filed a suit.
 Over the next few years, this issue was in the news often.
-Laws were passed, procedures for halting life were codified and everything became far more complicated than was necessary.
+Laws, and, procedures got passed for halting life.
+Everything became far more complicated than was necessary.

-My former actions were now criminalized across the country.
+My previous actions became criminalized across the country.
 In a sense, I had been a serial murderer.

 I never lost a second of sleep over this.
-I was just sorry that one person could be so unable to accept life and death, that the whole medical industry was altered.
+I was just sorry that one person could be so unable to accept life and death, that the whole medical industry was affected.

-What I did learn is that it is possible that I might find myself in a situation that wasn’t to my liking.
+What I learned is that I might find myself in a situation that wasn’t to my liking.
 I could decide that I no longer wished to live.
 I could commit suicide.
-Over 50 years later the right to die is still a huge issue.
+Over 50 years later, the right to die is still a huge issue.